sentenial/developer-docs/pages/prodOpenBanking/ob_faq.md

                         </div>
                         <div id="collapse8" class="panel-collapse collapse">
                             <div class="panel-body">
                             <p>An AISP (Account Information Service Provider) service is a TPP-provided service that allows merchants to access sepecific bank account data of its clients.
-This access may be used to provide consolidated information on one or more accounts held by a PSU with one or more payment service provider(s), for example.</p>
+This access may be used to provide consolidated information on one or more accounts held by a PSU with one or more payment service provider(s), for example. <br><strong>Note</strong>: Nuapay does not currently offer AISP services.</p>
                             </div>
                         </div>
                     </div>